 College can be a transformative time in one’s life.
 In addition to being exposed to a bevy of new concepts and ideas, many young people are tasked with living on their own for the first time.
 When searching for suitable lodgings, many college students opt for traditional dorm rooms.
 After all, they’re on campus, easy to get to and easy to find.
 However, dorm room living isn’t always the best option for newly-independent young people.
 As a growing number of college students are discovering, apartments have a wide variety of advantages over dorm rooms.

 If you’re someone who values their personal space, dorm life may not be for you.
 For starters, most colleges and universities require residents to have at least one roommate.
 While some people function perfectly well with roommates, others find the experience stressful and hate having to consider how every move they make stands to affect the people they’re bunking with.
 On the flipside, having your own apartment ensures that you’ll have as much privacy as you desire.
 If you enjoy keeping odd hours and engaging in leisure activities late at night, you won’t have to worry about disturbing a roommate’s sleep patterns.
 Conversely, if you prefer to turn in early, you won’t have to worry about a night owl roommate keeping you awake.
-Privacy-loving students in the Cornhusker State will be pleased to learn that there are a wide range of affordable apartments near the University of Nebraska, Omaha.
+Privacy-loving students in the Cornhusker State will be pleased to learn that there are a wide range of affordable apartments for students

 Most dorm rooms are not particularly large.
 Even dorms room designed for three or more occupants are barely larger than a mid-sized bedroom.
 Needless to say, this situation is hardly ideal for students who own a fair amount of possessions.
 If your personal belongings eat up a disproportionate amount of storage space, your roommates aren’t likely to be very understanding.
 However, a spacious one or two-bedroom apartment will provide you with ample space in which to store your clothing, electronics and any other personal effects.